 On top of that, you can participate in some light cardio warm-up exercises to raise your body temperature in readiness for the game.
 These drills include leg lunges, mountain climbers, planks, and butt kickers.
 After warming up, perform self-myofascial release and static and dynamic stretching exercises while alternating or combining them.

 In a severe shoulder injury, seek timely treatment from an orthopedic specialist or a physiotherapist.
 The recovery period can take weeks or months before the shoulder resumes its normal functioning, and it may require rehabilitation.
 Please do not ignore the injury.
 It only aggravates the situation.

 If the injury is mild, treatment may entail sufficient rest of the injured part and alternate heat and cold packs.

 Table tennis players make unpredictable and swift movements as they execute a technique or save a point.
 They may get overambitious and push the body beyond its limits.

-Besides being one of the most common table tennis injuries that players nurse, knee injuries are also one of the most serious ones.
-A mild knee fracture may occur in severe cases due to a fracture or ligament or tendon tear in the knee area.
+Besides being one of the most common table tennis injuries that players nurse, knee injuries are also the most serious ones.
+In severe cases, a mild knee fracture may occur due to a fracture or ligament or tendon tear in the knee area.

-This may result in twisting or bending their knees or falling on their knees due to the quick shift from left to right.
+This may result in twisting, bending, or falling on their knees due to the quick shift from left to right.
 Such knee injuries are common table tennis injuries similar to ankle sprains.
 They are both caused by the player’s quick movements during the game.

 How to protect yourself from knee injuries

 A simple prevention measure to avoid injuries is wearing a knee wrap or strap as you play to secure the knee area.
-It is even more advisable to wear a knee brace with a hole in the center.
+Wearing a knee brace with a hole in the center is even more advisable.
 This ensures the patella remains in its position and keeps it safeguarded.